AGProjects/sylkrtc.js/README.md

 ### Debugging

 sylkrtc uses the [debug](https://github.com/visionmedia/debug) library for easy debugging.
 By default debugging is disabled.
-In order to enable sylkrtc debug type the following in the browser JavaScript console:
+In order to enable sylkrtc debug enable it like so:

-    sylkrtc.debug.enable('sylkrtc*');

-Then refresh the page.
+    debug.enable('sylkrtc*');

 ## API